 - And 596 searches a month for hot water service.

 Given there is going to be other related searches for this type of service, we can just round those search volumes up to 1,000 and 750.

 There are 1.6 million households in Sydney.
-Based on this the number of people are actually looking for to solve a problem with blocked drains or hot water in any month is about .01% i.e. 1.1 people per thousand.
+Based on this the number of people actually looking to solve a problem with blocked drains or hot water in any month is about .01% i.e. 1.1 people per thousand.

 Just think about that for a second.
 You drop 1000 leaflets, and 1 person might be in the market.
 Would they already have a plumber?

 So on my reckoning that offer is too specialised and narrow.

 From the plumber’s point of view that it’s a really appealing service to offer because make lots of money.